Medication Aide Course

 The Clarkson College Medication Aide course prepares students to provide routine medication by oral, inhalation, topical and instillation routes under the direct supervision of a caretaker or licensed health care professional.
 Common work environments for certified medication aides include nursing homes, assisted living centers, intermediate care facilities for the mentally disabled, schools, childcare settings or patient homes.

 The Medication Aide course provides more than 40 hours of classroom instruction and hands-on practice of clinical skills related to the competencies set forth by the Nebraska Department of Health and Human Services required for medication administration.
 For more information, view the Medication Aide course syllabus.

 - Able to read, speak and write English.

 - Competent in basic mathematics skills.

-- Earned high school diploma or successfully passed the general educational development (GED) test.
+- High school diploma or successful completion of the general educational development (GED) test.

-- Proof of current certification in American Heart Association Basic Life Support for the health care provider (CPR with AED training).
+- Proof of current certification in American Heart Association Basic Life Support for the Healthcare Provider.

-- Successful completion of an approved Nurse Aide course (or its equivalent) or six months recent experience (minimum) working as a Nurse Aide.
+- Successful completion of an approved Nurse Aide course (or its equivalent).

 - Proof of current placement on Nebraska Nurse Aide Registry (required prior to the start of the course).